 The next phase is characterized by contemplative readiness.
 This means the person is ready to bring about change in the future, but not immediately.
 Unlike the previous stage, they’re aware of the pros of becoming drug-free.

-However, they are also still acutely aware of the benefits they perceive from alcohol or drug abuse.
-This is a critical stage for family members and treatment providers because the person is more likely to listen to reason.
+However, they are also still acutely aware of the benefits they perceive from alcohol or drug addiction.
+This is a critical stage for family members and treatment facilities because the person is more likely to listen to reason.
 By avoiding blame, judgment and accusations, it’s possible to guide them to the next stage.

 3. Preparation Stage